Veterans Resource Center

 - a copy of their military deployment orders

 Take those items to the registrar’s office in Lyle Hall, first floor, for assistance with arranging a leave of absence and their subsequent return to the University.

 Students who expect to return to class within the current semester to complete their course work, or who are called to duty after completing a significant part of the course requirements, should contact their faculty regarding missed work.
 Students who cannot complete the current semester will be granted a leave of absence for military duty and will be allowed to return for the next semester without penalty.

 The VA Certifying Official automatically certifies students for fall and spring once they are registered for classes.
-Certification for Summer or Winter enrollment is not done for students unless they request benefits to be paid.
+Certification for Summer Session or Winter Session enrollment is not done for students unless they request benefits to be paid.

 Please note: enrollment certifications are submitted after drop/add period for the winter and summer sessions only.

 The Montgomery GI Bill ® (MGIB) - Active Duty, provides up to 36 months of education benefits to eligible veterans.
 New students who are chapter 30 veterans, need to turn in a copy of their DD-214 (member 4) and along with a copy of a signed Veterans Online Application (VONAPP).
 For more information, see the U.S. Department of Veterans Affairs.

 Vocational Rehabilitation is a program whose primary function is to help veterans with service-connected disabilities become suitably employed, maintain employment, or achieve independence in daily living.